ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/README.md

 - `poetry` (>=2.1)
 - `just` if you are lazy with the commands
-- an API key in the OpenAI platform
+- a connection with an OLlama server

 ### Install dependencies